LeGroupeDeFer/IAM/fake_agent/README.md

 ```bash
 python3 -m fake_agent generate -h localhost --port 8000 -u john -p secret -n hermes 50.4667:4.8667:0.008
 ```
-Where `50.4667:4.8667:0.008` stands for `latitude`:`longitude`:`radius`, which imply that the generated can will be located somewhere between 50,4587, 50,4747  (latitude) and 4,8587, 4,8747 (longitude).
+Where `50.4667:4.8667:0.008` stands for `latitude`:`longitude`:`radius`, which implies that the generated can will be located somewhere between 50,4587, 50,4747  (latitude) and 4,8587, 4,8747 (longitude).

 ### Running an agent
 Running hermes:
 ```bash
 python3 -m fake_agent run -n hermes
 ```
-At which point the fake _hermes_ agent will be running and periodically update your server with fake filling rate information.
+At which point the fake _hermes_ agent will be running and periodically updating your server with pseudo random filling rate information.

 ### Generating N agents